I'll Get By (film): Plot

 Song plugger Bill Spencer is fired and starts his own music-publishing business.
 He hires secretary Miss Murphy and gains a partner in Freddy Lee, a young man from Texas, with whom he peddles a song that piano player Chester Dooley has written.
 When they hear that singer Terry Martin is performing with trumpeter Harry James at a club, they visit the club to pitch the song to her.
 Bill had met Terry's sister Liza, who is also in the act. in an earlier awkward encounter.

 Freddy annoys Terry but the girls like the song "I'll Get By" and agree to record it, making them huge successes.
 Before a benefit in Hollywood, when the actress Jeanne Crain asks to perform the song, Bill refuses because he had promised it to Liza.
 Without Bill's knowledge, Freddy allows Crain to sing it.
 Liza is furious and leaves Bill, refusing to listen to his attempts to explain.

-The boys are drafted into the Marines, and when they report to a San Diego base, they encounter Miss Murphy, who is now stationed there as an officer.
+The boys enlist into the Marines, and when they report to Marine Corps Recruit Depot San Diego.
+They encounter Miss Murphy, who is now stationed there as an officer.
 After the boys leave on duty, Miss Murphy explains to Liza and Terry what had happened with the song.
 The girls embark on a USO show tour to the South Pacific where the guys have been sent, and they all are reunited.